Understanding Augmented Analytics

 I can at least start with what I know best.
 Having led the work on the analytic engine powering our extensions for over three years, I can offer a peek behind the curtain at some of the underlying algorithms that power the content our augmented analytics product produces.
 As a refresher, our intelligent automation platform provides natural language generation (NLG) functionality that integrates into the top Business Intelligence (BI) tools.
-These extensions analyze and create insightful stories about business data, all delivered instantly and without tedious configuration requiring a deep analytical skill set.
+These extensions analyze and create insightful stories about business data, all delivered instantly and without a tedious configuration requiring a deep analytical skillset.

 To illustrate this point, let’s dive more deeply into two sets of analytics that we run to see how they impact our stories and provide the most insightful content to our readers.

 One of the major promises of BI is the ability to not just improve understanding of data, but to use that understanding to drive better business decisions.
 Thus the work isn’t done until the insights are accessible and actionable for the reader.
 In order for insight to be accessible and actionable, more upfront work is often required – for instance, building sophisticated mathematical models.
 This process typically involves many time-consuming steps: initial model creation, subsequent tuning/validation, and eventual productization.

 Imagine being a small business owner with years worth of data:

 The data includes a critical measure we’d like to better understand (TripAdvisor Score) as well as many others that likely contribute to our critical measure.
 With few resources and limited data analysis experience, building a model may not be feasible.
 Furthermore, a model is worthless if the resulting insights are not easily understood by the people who need them.

 Luckily, our extensions can both build the model and describe the results.
 Given the above dataset, our analysis will automatically produce text like the following: